 Soft shore techniques describe measures that can reduce shoreline erosion with fewer of the environmental impacts associated with conventional hard structures such as bulkheads and seawalls.
 They include beach nourishment, the use of large logs, biotechnical methods using vegetation, and others techniques.
 Documenting these observations is difficult, however, as soft shore projects are tricky to define and experts can disagree about which projects should count.

-Material type, identified from WDFW HPA permits, for new and removed shoreline armor in 2016 and 2018.
+Material type, identified from WDFW HPA permits, for new and removed shoreline armor in 2016, 2018, 2019 and 2020.
 “Hard armor” materials include large angular rock (sloped or vertical), concrete vertical walls and sheet pile walls.
-“Soft armor” materials include gravel, logs and root wads.
-Other categories of material type include creosote wood, unspecified wood (e.g., log piling, ACZA treated wood and sometimes logs) and “other” (e.g., concrete chunks, debris or materials otherwise uncategorized).
+“Soft shore protection” materials include gravel, logs and root wads.
+Additional material types include creosote wood, unspecified wood (log piling, ACZA treated wood, and sometimes logs) and “other” (concrete chunks, debris or materials otherwise uncategorized).

 Key Vital Sign Indicator Results